 ► Concerns Multiple Otter Species

 There is a lot of misinformation out there about the ferret.
 Thankfully, there are organisations and independent enthusiasts who have dedicated their time to help educate the general public, as well as ferret owners about the proper care of their pet.

 Ferrets are a common pet, and often owners give up their ferrets due to misunderstanding in the amount of effort and resources required to take care of them.
 To provide these ferrets a chance at finding a forever home, shelters take in surrendered ferrets and offer prospective ferret owners information to take care of ferrets with a history of neglect and/or abuse.
 These organizations typically operate off of donations and charity.

 ► European Mink (M. lutreola)

 ► Concerns Multiple Weasel Species

-Mustelid Rescue was established in 2002 and specializes in the rescue, raising, and rehabilitation to the wild of orphaned and injured young stoats and other weasels.
+Mustelid Rescue was established in 2002 and specialises in the rescue, raising, and rehabilitation to the wild of orphaned and injured young Eurasian stoats and least weasels.

 Facts about wolverines have long been overshadowed by sensationalism and misinformation.
 The Wolverine Foundation was established in the interest of promoting facts through research funding and awareness for the wolverine’s benefit.

 The Otter Centre showcases the European otter which is a species threatened by extinction, as well as several related species of marten, in a natural environment.
 The centre is run by the Aktion Fischotterschutz (“Otter Conservation Project”), a state-recognised nature conservation organisation, and is a popular tourist and visitor destination on the southern edge of the Lüneburg Heath.

 The IUCN/SSC Small Carnivore Specialist Group (SCSG) consists of scientists, wildlife managers, and conservationists, who help promote the conservation of the world’s small carnivores through science-based research, management and education.